Interior Design & Deco in Marbella

 About Cristina Mota

-Ana Cristina Carvalho Mota is a Portuguese Product Designer with 25 years of experience, of which the past 12 years she has dedicated to Inclusive Design.
+Ana Cristina Carvalho Mota is a Portuguese Product Designer with more than 30 years of experience, of which the past 12 years she has dedicated to Inclusive Design.
 Born in Angola, (Africa), of Portuguese nationality, lived in Coimbra, (Portugal), Aberdeen, (Scotland), The Hague, (Holland) and finally decides to study Design in the UK.
 She completes her B.A Honours Degree in “Furniture and Product Design” at Ravensbourne College of Design and Communication and moves to Portugal where she starts her career working for various design companies.
 She is offered a position as Industrial Designer in one of the top Graphic Design studios in Portugal, (Atelier Henrique Cayatte), where she was responsible for designing the stands for the various Book Fairs, both abroad (Frankfurt) and in Lisbon.

 Two years later she comes across Novodesign, the biggest Design and Architecture Studio in Portugal, and joins the team of 100 Designers and Architects in the studio, and her responsibility is to Design Accessible Stands for public institutions.
 Finally, she decides to set up her own company called “Letsdesign”.
 For 5 years she runs it and takes on projects from big clients.
 She focusses on working for important customers, such as Sintra´s County Council, Designing multi-use, Accessible Kiosks, signage for Sintra´s Library and for the Knowledge Pavillion, used in the Expo in Lisbon, organised and put together events, such as “Internet.pt”, their 3rd Anniversary, amongst others.